kajayi/Capstone/README.md

 | ECFP fingerprints<a id='fnref5'>[5](#ref5)</a>  	| 0.456          	| 0.962               	|
 | Graph convolutions<a id='fnref6'>[6](#ref6)</a>	| 0.516          	| 0.959               	|

-The best model from the graph convolution embeddings:
+Performance of the best model from the graph convolution embeddings:
 ![](./imgs/pseudo_roc_curve.png)

 ### __Next Steps__